Atlantic Hockey America: History

 In 2010, the men's division of CHA collapsed and two of the remaining teams joined the Atlantic Hockey Association.
 At that time, the two leagues began working together by sharing a commissioner and administrative staff in order to streamline their operating costs.
 The arrangement worked well enough that by 2023, the two entities decided to formalize their relationship and announced that they were merging.
-The new league began with the 2024–25 season and is scheduled to welcome a new women's member, Delaware, in 2025.
+The new league began with the 2024–25 season and welcomed a new women's member, Delaware, in 2025.
 However, the number of men's members was reduced by one in the same year as AIC dropped its program to the Division II level, opting to place its hockey program in its all-sports conference of the NE-10.
+A little over a year later, Mercyhurst announced that it was discontinuing its men's program but would continue to support its women's team.

 Membership

-Three schools, Mercyhurst, RIT and Robert Morris, have programs in both the men's and women's divisions.
+Two schools, RIT and Robert Morris, have programs in both the men's and women's divisions.
 Holy Cross, Lindenwood, Penn State and Sacred Heart each operate teams of both genders, but only one is a member of AHA.
-Niagara and Syracuse only have one varsity program active as of 2024 but both previously supported the other gender.
+Mercyhurst, Niagara and Syracuse only have one varsity program active as of 2026 but each previously supported the other gender.